davecburke/silverbullet-clipper/README.md

 SilverBullet Clipper is a browser extension that allows you to save either a URL or selected content from a page as markdown to SilverBullet.
 By default, the capture is added as a Quick Note in the default SilverBullet inbox.
 Please keep in mind that it is not guaranteed to work on all websites.

 To use this add-on, simply click the extension icon while you are browsing the page you want to capture.
+If you've highlighted content on the page, the highlighted content will be saved to SilverBullet.
+If no content is highlighted, just the page URL will be saved to SilverBullet.
 A popup will allow you to change the page title from the default timestamp and add any tags that you want to the page.

 # Installation